Last Updated: November 9, 2022

-The gig economy is finding a voice in all the major industries, but it’s with the government and business services, where project-based work is the modus operandi, that Gig economy has found the greatest success.
+The gig economy is finding a voice in all the major industries, but it is with the government and business services, where project-based work is the modus operandi, that the Gig economy has found the greatest success.
 It is worth noting that in the gig economy, much of the risk associated with an organization is transferred to the freelancer.

 This goes against the conventional 9-5, a secure arrangement that corporate employees had hitherto enjoyed for a long time now.
 The priorities are certainly shifting now.
-Keen on improving their bottom line, organizations are turning to such measures as cost-cutting, salary pruning, and offshoring that threaten to take away the economic security of the average person.
+Keen to improve their bottom line, organizations are turning to such measures as cost-cutting, salary pruning, and offshoring that threaten to take away the economic security of the average person.

-This scenario definitely strengthens one’s belief that it’s worthwhile to ‘build one’s own brand’ as we move into the future.
+This scenario strengthens one’s belief that it’s worthwhile to ‘build one’s own brand’ as we move into the future.
 An underlying cause for the growing interest in the gig economy can be attributed to the modern workforce’s desire to work without bosses.
 People are much happier working for apps.
-Take for instance ride-hailing and home delivery services.
+Take for instance the ride-hailing and home delivery services.
 Moreover, we have several blue-collar and white-collar marketplaces such as Handy, Angi, Task Rabbit, Thumbtack, Fivver and UpWork that operate on gig business models.

 Succeeding in the gig economy depends a lot on the owners’ understanding of the current market situation and the major pain points of the freelance community.
 Following are a few crucial ways businesses can look to satiate the demands of the growing gig economy.

-One of the best ways to grow your business in the gig economy is to embrace the concept of continuous improvement.
+One of the best ways to thrive in the gig economy as a business owner is to embrace the concept of continuous improvement.
 It immediately adds diversity and opens up the market.
 But true innovation isn’t without challenges.
 You’d have to make plans to counter the difficulties of dealing with global partners and implement a strong operational process that simplifies onboarding, communication, payments, and more.

 Information Source – Wikipedia, Graphic Credit – FATbit